A Halmos-von Neumann theorem for actions of general groups: Halmos-von Neumann for general groups

 \end{proposition} As a consequence of \cref{natiso1norm}, we obtain the following generalization of \cref{pointedvsnonpointed2} by the same proof. \begin{corollary} Let $(K,\varphi,y)$ and $(L,\psi,z)$ be pointed normal topological dynamical systems.
-Then $(K,\varphi,y)$ and $(L,\psi,z)$ are isomorphic if and only if $(K,\varphi)$ and $(L,\psi)$ are isomorphic. \end{corollary} Denoting the category of pointed normal topological dynamical systems by $\mathbf{TopNorm}_{\mathbf{pt}}(G)$, we also obtain that the restriction of the enveloping group functor from \cref{envgrpfunct}
+Then $(K,\varphi,y)$ and $(L,\psi,z)$ are isomorphic if and only if $(K,\varphi)$ and $(L,\psi)$ are isomorphic. \end{corollary} We also obtain that the restriction of the enveloping group functor from \cref{envgrpfunct}

 defines an essential inverse of the rotation functor

 from \cref{rotfunct}.
 In combination with \cref{natiso2comp} we obtain a categorical equivalence (cf. \cref{equivcomp}). \begin{theorem} The functors